enifantyev/site-debuntu-ru/content/ru/manuals/FreeIPA/sozdaniye-i-konfigurirovaniye-novogo-domena-ipa-4-9-6-na-almalinux-8-5/02-ustanovka-pervogo-freeipa-servera.md

 The CA will be configured with:
-Subject DN:   CN=test3.lan DUD Evolut Group Root CA Subject base: O=test3.lan DUD Evolut Group
+Subject DN:   CN=test3.lan DO Evo Group Root CA Subject base: O=test3.lan DO Evo Group
 Chaining:     self-signed

 BIND DNS server will be configured to serve IPA domain with: